AMIT-HSBI/NonLinearSystemNeuralNetworkFMU.jl/README.md

       * Initialize FMU using [FMI.jl](https://github.com/ThummeTo/FMI.jl).
       * Generate training data for each equation system by calling new interface.

-  3. Train neural network.

-      * Step performed by user.
+  3. Create ONNX (performed by user).

+      * Use your favorite environment to create a trained Open Neural Network Exchange ([ONNX](https://onnx.ai/)) model.
+        * Use the generated training data to train artificial neural network.

-  4. Integrate neural network into FMU
+  4. Integrate ONNX into FMU.

-      * Replace equations with neural network in generated C code.
+      * Replace equations with ONNX evaluation done by [ONNX Runtime](https://onnxruntime.ai/) in generated C code.
       * Re-compile FMU.
+        * Environment variable `ORT_DIR` has to be set and point to the ONNX runtime directory (with include/ and lib/ inside).

 ## Documentation